- Edu Soler

 Miniature in vivo robot (MIVR) is a miniaturization of robotic arms and the motors that drive them, which allows for a reduced footprint and greater access to the patient relative to conventionally sized robots.website

 A single-port system to enhance laparoscopic procedures.
-FDA approved and commercialized by TransEnterix in USA and GIBL in China.website
+FDA approved and marketed by TransEnterix in the USA and GIBL in China.website

 The Sensei X robotic catheter system is a cardiac catheter insertion.
 FDA approved by Hansen Medical Inc.website